bespoyasov/scroller/README.md

 Scroller data-attributes:

-`data-noscrollbar="true"` — disable scrollbar;
+`data-noscrollbar="true"` — disables scrollbar;

-`data-noanchors="true"` — disable anchors;
+`data-noanchors="true"` — disables anchors;

-`data-leftIfWide="true"` — left content alignment when the width of the page is bigger than width of the content;
+`data-leftalign="true"` — aligns content to left if width of scroller is bigger than width of content in it;

 `data-anchor="text"` — anchor text of item, acquires to children of scroller.